-This park is divided into two zones: Mooloolah River Section and the Jowarra Section.
+This park is divided into two zones: the Mooloolah River Section and the Jowarra Section.
 Both areas are known for protecting the coastal rainforests in this area which face the danger of extinction.

-Mooloolah River National Park – Fishing & Walks, Qld
+Mooloolah River National Park, Fishing & Walks, Qld

 Tracks in Jowarra section:

-Mooloolah River circuit: 500m (return), a short 20 minute walk that winds along the creek.
+Mooloolah River circuit: 500m (return), a short 20-minute walk that winds along the creek.

-Tracks in Mooloolah River section:
+Tracks in the Mooloolah River section:

 Aemula trail: 1.3km (one way), taking you through woodlands and open forests.